lalitsom/juslearn/README.md

 Only CPU folder contains readme and code snippets for now.
 Other folders will be updated soon.

+Each topic have basic assignments, recommended to be done in order as they are designed to build on top of each other.
+If you are interested in more advance topics, you can ping on slack or fill the suggestion form.

 ## Topics
 - [CPU](CPU/README.md)
 - [Memory](Memory/README.md)